How to make a sourdough loaf (using a thermomix) by an absolute rank amateur

 To make any sourdough products at all, you need a starter.
 This is the 'natural yeast' bit.
 Sourdough has no added yeast.
 It uses the natural yeasts in the air that ferment when fed and cultivated.

-To begin my starter I googled 'how to make a sourdough starter' and found my way to www.sourdoughbaker.com which was really helpful.
-His starter is based on wholemeal flour (spelt I think, but it could equally be rye or wheat) and pineapple juice.
-Go here for the recipe.
+To begin my starter I googled 'how to make a sourdough starter' and found my way to a starter recipe, no longer on the internet, sadly.
+It was based on wholemeal flour (spelt I think, but it could equally be rye or wheat) and pineapple juice.
 I added a few spoons of flour to a bit of pineapple juice on day 1 and then every second day added a little more of each.

 Two things are important apparently.
 Use a plastic or wooden spoon.
 Metal spoons react badly with the cultures.
 And use a glass jar.
 I use a washed out coffee jar which sits on my kitchen windowsill and remains about 3/4 full at all times.
 When I use some for a new loaf of bread, I add more flour and water and stir it up and let it sit.